t-mw/gw2-arbitrage/README.md

 Finds items in Guild Wars 2 that have buy orders on the trading post with a higher price than the cost to craft the item.

-Pass an item id as input to get a shopping list for the item.
+Pass an item id as input to get a shopping list for the item, which considers the total available liquidity for each ingredient.

 Detailed crafting instructions can then be found on https://www.gw2bltc.com